geekybiz/Loan-Calculator/README.md

 Loan-Calculator
 ===============

 Mini Project that uses the full stack.

 ##Objectives
 You'll create a really simple Angular app that calculates loan payment amounts based on an interest rate retrieved from a simple API that you'll also create.

 ##Step 1: Set up front end

 We're going to set up our front end part of this app by having express fetch files and relay them to the client.
-We'll also make a really basic Angular app that will calcaulate payments for a loan.
+We'll also make a really basic Angular app that will calculate payments for a loan.

 * Use express's static middleware to serve a folder of static assets.
  * Create a folder called "public"